Is US steering clear of South China Sea under Trump?

 - But since President Trump took power, no freedom of navigation exercises have taken place

-(CNN)The Trump administration looks to be easing up on Beijing in the South China Sea.
+(CNN)The Trump administration appears to be easing up on Beijing in the South China Sea, in what is being seen as another concession to China by the new US president who hopes for a solution in North Korea.

-Since the new US President took office, there has been one request by US military to sail a warship close to artificial islands China has built in the contested waters and it was turned down by the Pentagon, a senior defense official told CNN Wednesday.
+Since Trump took office, the sole request by US military to sail a warship close to artificial islands China has built in the contested waters has been turned down by the Pentagon, a senior defense official told CNN Wednesday.

-Freedom of navigation operations in the South China Sea were regularly authorized by the Obama administration, with US navy vessels sailing within 12 nautical miles of China's artificial islands at least three times in the past year-and-a-half.
+Freedom of navigation operations in the South China Sea were regularly authorized by the Obama administration, with US Navy vessels sailing within 12 nautical miles of China's artificial islands at least three times in the past year-and-a-half.

 The official said the denial -- first reported by the New York Times -- was partly due to an effort inside the Pentagon to turn down the temperature of operations that could be viewed as antagonizing China or North Korea.